8r0wn13/hacker101_ctf/Hackyholidays CTF.md

 In Burp it doesn't show, but in Elements inspector, it shows the flag.</br>

 ## Solution 3rd flag
+The grinch likes to keep lists of all the people he hates.
+This year he's gone digital but there might be a record that doesn't belong!</br>

 In `/s3cr3t-ar3a`, it also shows a next-page `apps-home`</br>
 In `/apps-home`, it shows the boxes of all the different challenges:</br>
 ```